DanWahlin/Observable-Store/README.md

     }
     ```

 1. Add functions into your service/store to retrieve, store, sort, filter, or perform any actions you'd like.
-To update the store you'll call `setState()` and pass the action that is occuring as well as the store state.
-To get the state out of the store you'll call `getState()`.
+To update the store call `setState()` and pass the action that is occuring as well as the store state.
+To get the state out of the store call `getState()`.
 Note that store data is immutable and `getState()` always returns a clone of the store data.

     ``` typescript
     @Injectable()